oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     submitted the invalid refresh token, but it can revoke the active refresh token.
 This stops the attack at the cost of forcing the legit client to obtain a fresh authorization grant.

-  * Sender constrained refresh tokens: the authorization server cryptographically binds the refresh token to a certain client instance by utilizing [@!I-D.ietf-oauth-token-binding] or [@!I-D.ietf-oauth-mtls].
+    Implementation note: refresh tokens belonging to the same grant may share a common id.
+If any of those refresh tokens is used at the authorization server, the authorization server uses this common id to look up the currently active refresh token and can revoke it.

 Authorization servers may revoke refresh tokens automatically in case of a security event, such as: